solaripynb/SolarRadianceForecaster/README.md

 Solar energy is a critical component of the global renewable energy portfolio.
 Effective solar radiation forecasting is vital for optimizing the utilization of this renewable resource and ensuring efficient grid management.
 This repository represents a benchmark in applying data science rigor and innovative algorithms to address the challenges of short-term solar radiation forecasting.

-For comprehensive analysis and detailed project insights, please refer to the [project Wiki](https://github.com/solaripynb/SolarRadianceForecaster/wiki).
+For comprehensive analysis, please refer to the [project Wiki](https://github.com/solaripynb/SolarRadianceForecaster/wiki).

 ### 1.1 Project Overview